jnelson180/getDominos/README.md

 #### I assume no responsibility and/or liability for your willing use of this tool.

-### In order to use this yourself, you will need to create a few files in your project directory (where index.js is):
+### In order to use this yourself, you will need to edit a few files in your project directory (where index.js is):

 ##### myAddress.js
-module.exports = {
-	Street: 'Your address',
-	City: 'City',
-	Region: 'Two Letter State Code',
-	PostalCode: '44444'
-}

 ##### myDetails.js
-var homeAddress = require('./myAddress');
-module.exports = {
-	address: homeAddress,
-	firstName: 'First',
-	lastName: 'Name',
-	phone: '123-456-7890',
-	email: 'email@email.com'
-}

 ##### myCard.js

-module.exports = {
-	cardNumber: '1111111111111111',
-	expiration: '2222',
-	securityCode: '333',
-	postalCode: '44444'
-}
+Currently all of the files above are filled with placeholder data.